Asking for a promotion is an extremely stressful moment in your career.

 How long have you been at your company?

 During that time, you’ve definitely gotten better at your job.
-You’ve probably developed new and improved skills and you’ve undoubtedly taken on new responsibilities.
+You’ve probably developed new skills and you’ve taken on new responsibilities.
 You’re probably helping the company much more than you did a year ago.
 So while your contribution continues to rise, your compensation has remained stagnant.

 Many of us are humble and modest by nature — and that’s okay.
 But there’s a BIG difference between being humble and undervaluing yourself: